 Log in to Developer Console or create an account for free.

-To create a new app, all you need to do is click Create new app+, come up with a name, and click Continue.
+To create a new app, all you need to do is click Create new app+, come up with a name, choose the product you want to build for, and click Continue.

 Then, if your app has the frontend side, add and configure the Agent App Widget building block.
 Skip this step if you're building a 100% backend app with no UI.